riojack/social-networking-kata/README.md

  When I enter "<My name> -> The clouds in the sky are amazing!" at the prompt Then I should see "The clouds in the sky are amazing!" posted to my wall feed.
 ```

+## Go!

+Your task is to implement the behaviors defined above in a terminal/command prompt application.

+You are required to use test-driven development through the practice of "red, green, refactor".